The Definitive Buying Guide

 Crown Pavilions

 Value is the ratio of what you get to what you pay.
-Crown's Contemporary 5×3 at £26,180 is the most loaded building at the lowest price point in this comparison — built with SIPs, topped with a single-piece EPDM roof, engineered to TRADA standards, and fitted with a climate control system that most competitors don't include at all.
+Crown's Contemporary 5×3 at £26,180 is the most loaded building at the lowest price point in this comparison — engineered to TRADA standards with traditional timber stud construction (OSB3 sheathing, breathable membranes, high-performance insulation), topped with a single-piece Firestone EPDM roof, and fitted with a climate control system that most competitors don't include at all.
+Step up to the Sandringham Professional at £36,300 and you also get structurally engineered SIPs construction.
 Add three free interior finish options and a free glazing alternative (double glazing with integrated blinds in place of triple), and the value case becomes hard to beat at any price tier.

 Final Thoughts